shoppertrail/shoppertrail-uat-guide/README.md

      3. About
    - Should include a link for retailer sign-up info (for "Store" users).
    - Should include ShopperTrail Overview Video.
    - *ADDED* since staging testing: "How ShopperTrail Works" Graphic.
-Explains ShopperTrail at a single glance.
+Explains ShopperTrail at a glance.

    <p align="center">
       <img src="./Homepage_2.jpg" alt="Home Page 2">